quinncnl/oldstrongwillow.github.com/_posts/2013-07-07-understanding-the-source-of-polipo.md

 First of all, let's see how Polipo defines HTTP connection.

 {% highlight c linenos %}
+/**
+Connection to server, pipelined requests in a queue.
+*/
 typedef struct _HTTPConnection {
     int flags;
     int fd;